-LLNL’s foremost responsibility is to ensure the performance of the nation’s nuclear arsenal.
-The knowledge gained through theory, simulations, and experiments is utilized by weapons experts to assess the condition of stockpile weapons and to develop and certify needed modifications with confidence in the absence of additional nuclear tests.
+LLNL's foremost responsibility is to ensure the performance of the nation's nuclear arsenal.
+The knowledge gained through experiments, theory, and simulations is applied to assess the condition of stockpile weapons and to develop and certify needed modifications with confidence in the absence of additional nuclear tests.

 Annual Stockpile Assessment

-In FY 2018, LLNL completed Cycle 23 of the annual stockpile assessment.
-The process included a formal comprehensive peer review by the nuclear design laboratories (Livermore and Los Alamos) of each other’s weapons systems.
-LLNL scientists continue to enhance the physics and engineering simulation codes that support the annual assessments and certification of weapons.
-Emphasis is on better scientific understanding and improved predictability and uncertainty quantification.
-In support of Cycle 23, LLNL completed all assigned milestones for weapons surveillance activities and special studies for the B83, W80, and W87 stockpile systems.
+In FY 2019, LLNL completed Cycle 24 of the annual stockpile assessment.
+The process included a formal comprehensive peer review by the nuclear design laboratories (Livermore and Los Alamos) of each other's weapons systems.
+Laboratory scientists continue to improve the predictability of physics and engineering simulation codes that support the annual assessments and certification of weapons.
+LLNL completed all planned milestones for weapons surveillance activities and performed associated testing and analyses to assess the condition of and sustain the B83, W78, W80, and W87 stockpile systems.

 Sierra Supercomputer in Operation